Weight Loss Surgery

 Who is a Candidate for Weight Loss Surgery?

-If you answer "Yes" to any of the following questions, weight loss surgery might be the right answer for you at this time.
+If you answer "Yes" to any of the following questions, weight loss surgery might be the right answer for you.

 - Do you have a BMI of 35 or more plus an obesity-related health problem (diabetes, high blood pressure, or sleep apnea, etc.)?